peterlevi/image-clustering/README.md

 ./cluster.py
 ```

-The output clusters will be written into an `data/output` subfolder (will be auto-created if
+The output clusters will be written into a `data/output` subfolder (will be auto-created if
 necessary).

 ## Implementation